Preload vs Prefetch for Video and Image Assets

 Pipeline Stage: Resource Hint Injection

-Resource hints operate during the HTML parser phase.
-They execute before main-thread JavaScript evaluation. preload triggers an immediate, high-priority fetch for assets critical to the initial render.
-Conversely, prefetch queues low-priority downloads during idle network windows.
+Resource hints operate during the HTML parser phase, before main-thread JavaScript evaluation. preload triggers an immediate, high-priority fetch for assets critical to the initial render. prefetch queues low-priority downloads during idle network windows.
 Misapplying these hints directly competes with Native Lazy Loading for Images and Iframes, causing bandwidth contention and degraded LCP scores.

 Implementation Patterns & Configuration